Finite element approximation of Lyapunov equations related to parabolic stochastic PDEs: Fully discrete approximation of the Lyapunov equation

 \section{Fully discrete approximation of the Lyapunov equation}

-This section is devoted to the stability and convergence analysis of a fully discrete scheme for the Lyapunov equation.
-It is based on the $\cL(V_h)$-valued backward Euler approximation $(S_{h,k}^n)_{n\in\{0,\dots,N_\tau\}}$ of the semigroup $S$, introduced in Section~\ref{sec:setting}.
-The mild solution
+This section is devoted to the stability and convergence analysis of a fully discrete scheme for the Lyapunov equation~\eqref{eq:Lyapunov_var}.
+It is based on the $\cL(V_h)$-valued implicit Euler approximation $(S_{h,\tau}^n)_{n\in\{0,\dots,N_\tau\}}$ of the semigroup $S$, introduced in Section~\ref{sec:setting}.
+Inspired by the mild solution~\eqref{eq:Lyapunov_mild}, we define the fully discrete approximation $L^n_{h,\tau}$ of $L(t_n)$, $n\in\{1,\dots,N_\tau\}$, by the discrete variation of constants formula